 CAN I WAIT TO PAY UNTIL MY FINANCIAL AID IS AVAILABLE?

 If you are waiting on your award letter to be sent to you, your pending assistance may not protect you from the late payment penalties/interest charges.

 If you are unsure of your financial aid status, you may utilize the UCO Web site to check your status.
-Log on to http://www.uco.edu/finaid and go into the secure access area before contacting the Office of Student Financial Aid.
+Log on to http://www.uco.edu/finaid and click on the View Award Offer button to go into the secure access area before contacting the Office of Student Financial Aid.

 WHAT STEPS MUST I COMPLETE TO APPLY FOR FINANCIAL AID?

 The financial aid process can be time consuming so we encourage aid applicants to start early.
 Federal Applications are available as early as January 1st of each year.

 Students planning to use financial aid to meet their college expenses for this semester must complete the following steps:

 1. Log on to www.fafsa.ed.gov to apply for federal student aid by the internet.